cnorick/curse-of-strahd-notes/Misc/Congratulations, You're Dead.md

 - You can't move too far from your physical body (I'll tell you when you're too far)

 ### Possession:
-You've gained the ability to possess other characters.
+You've gained the ability to possess other characters (Can be NPCs or PCs).
 When you'd like to try to possess someone, just say to me: "I'm going to roll charisma against \<character\>" and nothing else.

 - To be possessible, a creature must be intelligent (i.e. have the aptitude for language.
 No animals)
 - To possess, you must enter a charisma contest with the possess-ee
 	- You both roll unskilled charisma.
 If your check is higher, you succeed.
 If it's the same or lower, nothing happens
 - On success:
-	- you gain full control o
+	- You gain full control of the character's body
+	- You keep your own mental stats/abilities (